 - An SSL Certificate

 Syncing products with WooCommerce Square requires that you have SKUs assigned to all products, including each product variation (if applicable).
+The product must also be published.

 Installation ↑ Back to top